 Sex?
 Easy.
 At least, relatively speaking.

 Sexuality?
-A different story; it’s a state, an atmosphere, an attitude, a set of harmonious or discordant feelings.
-Sometimes it’s both.
+A different story.
+It’s biology, chemistry, psychology.
+It’s a state, an atmosphere, an attitude, a set of harmonious or discordant feelings — and maybe both.

 I believe our sexual needs and awareness change with the years.
 I believe how we enjoy our sexuality changes with our partners.
 I believe that having at least a few different partners in life allows you to explore.
 I believe in monogamous committed relationships, but I also believe in sexual freedom – as long as no one gets hurt – and you’re honest with your partner(s).